zhangshenghang/fluss/website/docs/maintenance/tiered-storage/remote-storage.md

 The snapshot will keep a log offset representing the next unread change log while doing the snapshot.
 Then, when the machine holding the replica fails, Fluss can recover the replica in other live machines by downloading the snapshot from remote storage and apply the change log since last snapshot.

-What' more, with the snapshot and the consistent log offset, Fluss client can seamlessly switch from full reading phase(reading snapshot) to the incremental phase (subscribe change log from the consistent log offset) without any data duplication or loss.
+What's more, with the snapshot and the consistent log offset, Fluss client can seamlessly switch from full reading phase(reading snapshot) to the incremental phase (subscribe change log from the consistent log offset) without any data duplication or loss.

 ### Cluster configurations about remote snapshot